EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

       * 2.2 The product shall have several microcontrollers communicating with one another (P6)
       * 2.3 The product shall be able to detect issues and troubleshoot them (P8)
       * 2.4 The product shall have a "sleep" mode between user sessions to save electricity (P8)
       * 2.5 The product

 3. **Interactivity & User Experience**
       * 3.1 The product shall be straightforward and simple to operate (P8)
       * 3.2 The product shall have indicators for power and operation (P10)
       * 3.3 The product shall come packaged with a user manual (P6)
       * 3.4 The product shall have an illuminated interface for ease of use (P6)
-      * 3.5 The product
+      * 3.5 The product shall have a large interface so it can be operated with one hand (P6)

 5. **Customization**
-      * 4.1 The product shall have different modes of operation based on user input (P6)
+      * 4.1 The product shall have different modes of operation during sessions based on user input (P6)
       * 4.2 The product shall have customizable display settings (P2)
       * 4.3 The product shall have accessibility features (P6)
       * 4.4 The product shall have the capability for multiple language options (P4)